Ace-c/Linux-Troubleshooting/Fix pop sound in linux.md

 ```

 * Save the file and exit.
-* Reboot your system, to check wheather it's working or not.
+* Reboot your system, son...